CartoDB/documentation/app/content/react/guides/getting-started.md

 * **store/appSlice.js**: general slice of the app to include/extend with custom app functionality.

-### Setting up the credentials for connecting your CARTO account
+### Connecting your CARTO account

-This getting started tutorial demonstrates how to create a private application that requires the user to authenticate against the CARTO platform.
-If you are building a public application (where the user does not need to login), you need to provide the token in the credentials object.
-Please read the Authentication & Authorization [guide](../authentication-and-authorization) to learn more about this.

-In the credentials you need to specify the base URL for the API.
-You can check the value you must use in the Developers section in the Workspace and update the `apiBaseUrl` property in the `credentials` object within the `src/store/initialStateSlice.js` file:
+### Get an Application ID

+To connect a private application you first need to create and Application and get an `Application ID`:

+1. You need to go to [developers section in workspace](https://gcp-us-east1.app.carto.com/developers)

+2. Create a new APP with the URL `https://127.0.0.1:3000`

+3. Copy the `Application ID` and introduce it at `src/store/initialStateSlice.js`.

+{{% bannerNote type="note" title="CARTO 2 templates" %}}
+You can also create a new application based on the CARTO 2 template if you use `@carto/base-2` as the template name.
+We've also created a sample app template (`@carto/sample-app-2`) for CARTO 2 showing how to implement common spatial apps features.
+This sample App is available at [https://sample-app-react.carto.com](https://sample-app-react.carto.com/)
+{{%/ bannerNote %}}

+### apiBaseUrl

+Go to [developers section in workspace](https://gcp-us-east1.app.carto.com/developers) and copy the `apiBaseUrl`.

+Edit `src/store/initialStateSlice.js` to add it:

 ```javascript
     ...